kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 #### Auto Continue -`autoContinue`
 The next media in the playlist will be played automatically once the previous media ended (default true)
 #### Recover On Error - `recoverOnError`
-The playlist manager is able to recover from errors once that flag is enabled, so it will continue to the next media whether the current media is incorrect or it's URL is broken. if auto continue is enabled it will auto play without user intervention.
+The playlist manager is able to recover from errors once that flag is enabled, so it will continue to the next media whether the current media is incorrect or it's URL is broken.
+If auto continue is enabled it will auto play without user intervention.
 #### Count Down Options - `playlistCountDownOptions`
-The logic by which count down start event will be fired (default is 10 last sec for 10 sec after that the auto continue will be activated. if auto continue = false countdown is not activated.
+The logic by which count down start event will be fired (default is 10 last sec for 10 sec). if `autoContinue` feature is enabled  at the end of the count down the `PlaylistController` will trigger auto continue feature to play next media.
+If auto continue == false countdown will events will not be fired.
+If `loop` is disabled the events will not be fired for last media.
 #### Use API Captions - `useApiCaptions`
 used only for OVP configuration this can be configured on the playlist level or media level